lczub/robotframework-magik/README.rst

 - or use the Python script robot_start_magik_image.py_ to start an image / session with a remote_cli from outside the robot test

-The Robot Magik keywords robot_magik_dsview.txt_ defines additional keywords for testing Smallworld ds_views, ds_collections and rwo_records.
+The Robot Magik keywords robot_magik_dsview.robot_ defines additional keywords for testing Smallworld ds_views, ds_collections and rwo_records.

 - see `Keyword Documentation robot_magik_dsview`_.